aiforged/docs/docs/services/object-detection/google-object-detection.md

 * Images (JPEG, PNG, BMP, GIF)
 * PDF

-{% hint style="info" %}
+!!! info
     If you need to process other content types, use the AIForged PDF Converter utility to generate a compatible file.
-{% endhint %}

 ***